Antonella-T/ToDo-List-React/README.md

-## To Do App
+## To Do App React

-To Do App developed in React.
+Open [To Do List live site](https://laughing-curie-be8881.netlify.app/) to view it in the browser.